 Watching over the city from a hilltop, you’ll find Ljubljana Grad (Castle).
 To get there, you can enjoy a

-relaxing stroll sweaty climb up the hill as you realise the autumn sun is actually quite warm and you’re wearing far too many layers.
+relaxing stroll sweaty climb up the hill – especially if you realise that Slovenia’s autumn sun is actually quite warm and you’re wearing far too many layers.
+Good times.

-It’s worth the effort for the castle though.
+It’s worth the effort for Ljubljana Grad though.
 It isn’t a particularly fairytale-looking castle up close, but it had probably the best city views I’ve ever seen from its clock tower.
-I really like the view from the top of the church in Reykjavik, but this was more up my street: golden rooftops, trees and river.
+I really like the view from the top of the church in Reykjavik, but this was more up my street: golden rooftops, rows of trees and winding river.
 You can even see the Kamniške Alps in the distance with a bit of snow on them.
 Perfect.